Ahmadu Musa Kida: Career

 Kida started his career as a professional at ELF Petroleum Nigeria as a trainee engineer and materials coordinator.
-Mr Musa joined Total Exploration & Production Nigeria in 1985 and has over 32 years’ experience in the Oil and Gas industry.
+Mr Musa joined Total Exploration & Production Nigeria in 1985 and has worked for over 32 years’ experience in the Oil and Gas industry.
 Mr Musa was appointed the Deputy Managing Director of TEPNG Deepwater District as well as on the Board member of Total Upstream Companies in Nigeria on August 1, 2015.

 Kida became a member of the Total E&P Nigeria board in 2014 as executive director for the Port Harcourt district.

 In August 2015, Kida was appointed as the deputy managing director of the Deepwater district in Lagos.

+In 2024, Kida became Independent Non-Executive Director at Pan Ocean-Newcross Group.

 Membership

-Mr Musa attended several professional courses that includes the prestigious Massachusetts Institute of Technology and the Harvard Business School both in the USA.
+Musa attended several professional courses that includes the Massachusetts Institute of Technology and the Harvard Business School both in the USA.

 He is a member of Society of Petroleum Engineers International, a chartered Fellow of the Nigerian Society of Engineers (NSE) as well as a registered Member of the Council for the Regulation of Engineering in Nigeria (COREN).